How To Avoid Blowing Your Wedding Budget

 A woman trying on a bridal dress with a sales associate.

 Planning a wedding can be an exciting yet daunting experience for engaged couples.
-Often times, you don’t even know where to begin.
+Often, you don’t even know where to begin.
 Whether you’re planning an intimate ceremony or the event of the year, a good place to start is with your wedding budget.

-Sit down as a couple to discuss what you’re able and willing to spend as well as learn what each of your visions are for this joyous occasion.
-Once that’s set and you’ve come to an agreement, it’s time to let the good times roll.
+As a couple, it’s important to discuss what you’re able and willing to spend as well as learn what each of you envision for this joyous occasion.
+Once you’ve come to an agreement, it’s time to let the good times roll.

 Stay On Budget